PlokiPeep/einvoicing_validation_api_backend/README.md

 # SENG2021 23T1 CHURROS E-Invoicing Validation API

+This was a group project in 2023 - where a team of 5 software students built a software engineering project.

+Please note our team won the grand prize of $2000 Macquarie Software Engineering prize for this project.

 In order to run the server, we must
 - be running a Postgres database server with a database named "validation"
 - be inside a python3 virtual environment